 Strong sun in Port Douglas

-In the evening I noticed that during our fishing I burnt myself a bit.
-My hands were tan up to the elbows and my whole face was red.
+In the evening, I noticed that I had gotten a bit sunburnt during our fishing trip.
+My hands were tanned up to the elbows and my whole face was red.

-I don’t know how it happened, there wasn’t much sun when we were fishing.
-I was wearing sunglasses all day, so now I look like I’ve sunbath with goggles on.
+It was strange because there wasn’t much sun when we were fishing, and I had been wearing sunglasses all day.
+Now I looked like I had been sunbathing with goggles on.